-Contribution from Earmarked Reserves - £3.613m reduction in use
+Contribution from Earmarked Reserves - £0.974m reduction in use

-- Additional contributions have been made to the Funding Equalisation Reserve in relation to additional Business Rates income and Business Rates Retention grants.
-This reserve is set up to manage the necessary timing and accounting adjustments that arise when actual collection differ from forecast collection. - The remaining surplus on the General Fund has been contributed to reserves, detailed in the report to the Audit Committee meeting held on 28 June 2017, entitled 'Final Outturn 2016/17', which is available on the Council's website: www.dacorum.gov.uk.
+- Additional contributions have been made to the Funding Equalisation Reserve in relation to additional Business Rates Retention grants.
+This reserve is set up to manage the necessary timing and accounting adjustments that arise when actual collection differs from forecast collection. - The remaining surplus of £91k on the General Fund has been contributed to reserves.